gcba-odin/odin/README.md

 It takes in CSV, XLS and XLSX files and exposes them in a paginated REST API.
 The associated metadata is also available, with search and filter capabilities.

-The UI is kept in two separated projects (Angular 1.x clients):
+The UI is kept in two separated projects (Angular.js 1.x clients):

 1. [Admin](https://github.com/gcba-odin/odin-admin)
 2. [Frontend](https://github.com/gcba-odin/odin-frontend)